 The shooter teaching the course mentioned barrel burnout as the frequent cause of mysterious and unexplainable shots to the 8-ring, and allowed that he rebarrels his rifles after every season.
 His most recent barrel to make the trip to the scrapyard was chambered in 6.5mm Ackley, and it died after only 1,100 rounds.

 This perked up what remains of my ears, as this fellow is a meticulous record keeper, and if he said 1,100, that, by God, is what it was.
 Rarely do you find reliable information on barrel life.

 I don’t know which version of the 6.5 Ackley Improved he was using, as there are at least three that I know of and the room became noisy, but I did hear that his round holds 6 more grains of powder than the 6.5mm Creedmoor, which means it takes 46 grains of powder at the top end.
-This is not much of a powder charge, but still it was enough to render the barrel beyond use in short order.
+This is not much of a powder charge, but it still it was enough to render the barrel beyond use in short order.
 And by “beyond use,” I mean fliers at 500 and 600 yards.

 While barrel life is critical for competition shooters, it’s not much of a factor for hunters.
 Rare is the big-game rifle that has 1,100 rounds shot through it in several lifetimes.

 If you’re not a competitive shooter, there’s little reason for you to lie awake nights worrying about barrel life.
 But if you are interested in something new to rob you of sleep, here are some general rules:

 1. More Podwer + Small Bore = Short Barrel Life

 The more powder you burn in proportion to the bore size, the quicker your barrel dies.
 A .308, which takes 40 to 46 grains of powder, has a barrel life of perhaps 5,000 rounds.
 The .300 Win Mag, which has the same bore diameter but takes 70 to 80 grains roughly, has half that.